 Photographs by PW, London, 2007.
 Layout and design by mondii.

-We are an independent record company based in Tokyo, Japan.
-Since 2005, we have released over 200 fresh music from all over
+Independent record company based in Tokyo, Japan.
+Since 2005, we have released over 250 fresh music from all over the world

-the world.
-We are the home for labels, SPEKK, Panai, kaico, Lantern, Wonderyou, Kurage, Happy Prince, Fennely, Primo, Moamoo and more.
+from our in-house labels, SPEKK, the ETHNORTH GALLERY, Panai, kaico, Lantern, Wonderyou, Kurage, Happy Prince, Fennely, Primo, Moamoo and more.